Pulmonary valve stenosis

 During the surgery, your doctor repairs the pulmonary artery or the valve to allow blood to pass through more easily.
 In certain cases, your doctor may replace the pulmonary valve with an artificial valve.

 Some people with pulmonary stenosis have other congenital heart defects, and these may be repaired at the time of surgery.
 As with balloon valvuloplasty, there is a slight risk of bleeding, infection or blood clots associated with the surgery.

-Recommendations from the American College of Cardiology and the American Heart Association advise that antibiotics are no longer necessary for people who have only pulmonary stenosis.
-Instead, antibiotics are reserved for people at high risk of serious complications of infective endocarditis, such as those who have other heart conditions or artificial valves, or who've had repair with prosthetic material.
+However, the American College of Cardiology and the American Heart Association advise that antibiotics are no longer necessary for people who have only pulmonary stenosis.
+Instead, antibiotics are reserved for people at high risk of serious complications of infective endocarditis, such as those who have other heart conditions or artificial valves or who've had repair with prosthetic material.

-If you've had your pulmonary valve replaced, you may still need preventive antibiotics before dental and other procedures.
-Talk to your doctor for specific recommendations in your case.
+If you've had your pulmonary valve replaced, you will still need preventive antibiotics before dental and other procedures.

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.

 Terms and conditions of use